 Researchers used human cell lines of cervical cancer, to mimic the clinical treatment.
 The cell lines were divided into four groups, which included a control group, a group that received only radiation, the group that received only blueberry extract and a group that received radiation and and extract.
 "Our team used three different measures in order to confirm the results of the study," said Fan.
 "Radiation reduced the cancer cells by about 20 percent.
 Interestingly, a group of cells that received only blueberry extract had a 25 percent reduction in cancer.
 However, the biggest decline occurred in the cancer cells to radiation and the extract group with a reduction of approximately 70 percent."
 Fan explained that the mechanism which causes the blueberry extract p adiosensitayzer also reduces abnormal cell growth in flash? and that is cancer.

 "Cancer cells avoid death, reconstructing itself," said Fan.
 "In addition to reducing cell proliferation, extract and 'cheats' in the death of cancer cells.
 Thus, it inhibits the birth and causes the death of cancer cells."
 Fan said that research on animals - the next step, which will confirm that his team can achieve the same results.

 "Blueberries are very common and found throughout the world," said Fan.
 "It is readily available and inexpensive.
-As a natural treatment option for revaccination efficacy of existing treatments, I feel that they would have been enthusiastically received."
+As a natural treatment option for revaccination efficacy of existing treatments, I feel that they would be accepted with enthusiasm."